dmo575/portfolio/public/markdown/portfolio.md

 I also went trough the server renting and set up on Fedora Linux for this project and others.

+(And also, I ended up writting about what I learned about [I/O while using Deno](./posts.html))

 ### A comment on the blog-post:
 I have a [blog-post](./posts.html) where you can find me expanding on programming concepts that I learn as I build my projects.
 If that sounds like something interesting to you, please check it out !

-I made the blog-post as a separate page (same IP just different .html).
-I debated with myself whether to use my [React-router](https://github.com/dmo575/ReactRouter) component or not but I ended up deciding for having the portfolio be a multi-page app so I could make good use of my [server-side](https://github.com/dmo575/portfolio-backend) code.
+I made the blog-post as a separate page instead of using a [react router](https://github.com/dmo575/ReactRouter) because I wanted to test how [my server](https://github.com/dmo575/portfolio-backend) would do with serving a multi-page application.